codeninja0x01/NestJs-Typescript-Boilerplate/README.md

 | [supertest](https://github.com/visionmedia/supertest) | Super-agent driven library for testing node.js HTTP servers using a fluent API |
 | [swagger Documentation](http://swagger.io/) | API Tool to describe and document your api. |
 | [GraphQL Documentation](http://graphql.org/graphql-js/) | A query language for your API. |

+## ❯ Turing Advanced Requirements
+#### 1. The current system can support 100,000 daily active users.
+How do you design a new system to support 1,000,000 daily active users?